-CCN only permits the transfer of personal health information via secure connection and at least industry standard encryption.
-These transmissions are primarily made to CCN by Cancer Care Ontario, who receives personal health information from Data Clerks and Regional Cardiac Care Coordinators at CCN hospitals.
-Additionally, CCN provides personal health information to ICES as per its data sharing agreement via SFTP.
-Finally, personal health information may be transferred to a third party service provider on tape storage within a locked metal box for long-term backup.
-CCN prohibits the transfer of personal health information using other media, including paper.
+CorHealth only permits the transfer of personal health information via secure connection and at least industry standard encryption.
+These transmissions were primarily made to CorHealth by Cancer Care Ontario, who received personal health information from Data Clerks and Regional Cardiac Care Coordinators at CorHealth hospitals.
+However, in July 2017, CorHealth repatriated the Wait Time Information System (WTIS-CCN), into which personal health information is entered by hospitals and where it resides for the purposes of reporting and analysis.
+Since repatriation, CorHealth receives personal health information directly from Data Clerks and Regional Cardiac Care Coordinators at CorHealth hospitals.
+Additionally, CorHealth provides personal health information to ICES as per its data sharing agreement via SFTP.
+Finally, personal health information may be transferred to a third-party service provider on tape storage within a locked metal box for long-term backup.
+CorHealth prohibits the transfer of personal health information using other media, including paper.

-CCN's IT staff members are required by the "Secure Transfer of Personal Health Information" policy to ensure that SFTP transmission metadata is logged.
+CorHealth's IT staff members are required by the "Secure Transfer of Personal Health Information" policy to ensure that SFTP transmission metadata is logged.
 Currently, this is done automatically by the database server software.
-These logs must be retained on the CCN shared server for later review and auditing.
+These logs must be retained on the CorHealth shared server for later review and auditing.

-Third party service providers who store CCN database tape backups are required to provide CCN with forms confirming that the data was transferred when the metal box is given to the provider's representative and when the metal box is returned to CCN.
-CCN's Data Manager is responsible for maintaining a repository of these forms.
+Third-party service providers who store CorHealth database tape backups are required to provide CorHealth with forms confirming that the data was transferred when the metal box is given to the provider's representative and when the metal box is returned to CorHealth.
+CorHealth's IT Manager is responsible for maintaining a repository of these forms.